saketh333/WhiteBoard/README.md

 ## Logic App

-06/26/2018 - creating a logic app for processing email attachments and storing it on a blob.
+06/26/2018 - creating a logic app for processing email attachments and storing it on a Azure blob storage.

 https://docs.microsoft.com/en-us/azure/logic-apps/tutorial-process-email-attachments-workflow#create-blobs-for-attachments